Maritime climate adaptation

 These steps include:

-The maritime industry is also working to reduce its own emissions of greenhouse gases.
+the maritime industry is also working to reduce its own emissions of greenhouse gases.
 This is important because the industry is a major contributor to climate change.
 The industry is investing in new technologies to reduce its emissions, such as more efficient ships and shore power.

 The maritime industry is facing a number of challenges due to climate change.
 However, the industry is taking steps to adapt to these challenges and reduce its emissions.
 With continued investment in research and development, the maritime industry can play a role in addressing climate change.